Stoozy/vimcord/README.md

 ## NOTES
-This plugin works only if you have vim with python3 support.
+This plugin works only if you have vim with python3 support and python's psutil module.
-Run: `vim --version` to see if you have a python3 compiled version.
+Run: `vim --version` to see if you have a python3 compiled version and `pip3 install psutil` to install python's psutil module.

 ## Configuration